microsoft/playwright/docs/src/test-api/class-testconfig.md

 ## property: TestConfig.globalTimeout
 - type: <[int]>

 Maximum time in milliseconds the whole test suite can run.
 Zero timeout (default) disables this behavior.
 Useful on CI to prevent broken setup from running too long and wasting resources.
+Learn more about [various timeouts](./test-timeouts.md).

 ```js js-flavor=js
 // playwright.config.js